BudaDude/MightAndChaosWebsite/README.md

 Website for the gaming clan Might and Chaos.

-Prouding using the theme [Landing Page](http://startbootstrap.com/template-overviews/landing-page/)
+Proudly using the theme [Landing Page](http://startbootstrap.com/template-overviews/landing-page/)